jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/crawlers%7Cmanaging_the_crawlers/WEB_crawler%7Cindex_URLs_on_the_web/stop%7CWEB_crawler%3A_stop%7C2.md

-The WEB crawler index web site based on wildcards patterns (exclusion and inclusion).
+The WEB crawler index web sites -- based on wildcards patterns for exclusion and inclusion.

 Use this API to stop the crawler.